Rocket-co-1992/solutions-CMS/README.md

-# Pandao CMS
+# Solutions CMS

-**Pandao CMS** is a flexible and modular content management system designed for web agencies and developers.
+**Solutions CMS** is a flexible and modular content management system designed for web agencies and developers.
 It allows for easy site development, offering a balance between simplicity for end-users and deep customization for developers.
-Pandao CMS is available on Codecanyon and is used both by Pandao Web Agency and external developers to create highly optimized and customized websites.
+Solutions CMS is available on Codecanyon and is used both by Pandao Web Agency and external developers to create highly optimized and customized websites.

 Documentation: https://cms.pandao.eu/doc/